sumup-oss/circuit-ui/MIGRATION.md

 Removing the prop is easiest done using search and replace in your IDE.

 ### Form component consistency

+In v6, form components follow a more consistent and accessible pattern:

+- form components are now all wrapped in a `div` that receives any styles passed through the `style` or `className` attributes, including via the Emotion.js `css` prop
+- an empty [live region](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions) is rendered below form components.
+If a `validationHint` is passed along with either the `invalid`, `hasWarning` or `showValid` props (indicating status messages), the message will be rendered inside the live region to be announced by screen readers
+- a provided `validationHint` is now programmatically associated to a form control via `aria-describedby`
+- the required `label` prop now only accepts a `string` in all form components.
+The label constitutes the input's [accessible name](https://www.tpgi.com/what-is-an-accessible-name/) and shouldn't contain any structure or functionality
+- all form components now accept an `optionalLabel` prop.
+When provided, its value will be rendered in parentheses and subtle text next to the `label`
+- all form components now accept a `disabled` prop.
+The prop disables a component visually and programmatically

+...

 - checkbox validation hint
 - validationHint markup change